awsdocs/aws-freertos-docs/doc_source/portingguide/cmake-template.md

 This example Wi\-Fi module portable layer has only one implementation file, which is based on the driver code\.

-If you want to add the portable layer for the Amazon FreeRTOS Secure Sockets module, the module depends on TLS\.
+If you want to add the portable layer for the FreeRTOS Secure Sockets module, the module depends on TLS\.
 This makes its portable layer target slightly more complicated than that of the Wi\-Fi module\.
-Amazon FreeRTOS provides a default TLS implementation based on mbedTLS that you can link to:
+FreeRTOS provides a default TLS implementation based on mbedTLS that you can link to:

 ```
 afr_mcu_port(secure_sockets)